IgorChaikin/DataMolaJSCamping/README.md

 # DataMolaJSCamping
-Tasks for JS-course from DataMola
+Tasks for JS-course from DataMola company